 5. Tipis at Beaumont Hall – Hertfordshire

 Both the Grade II-listed Beaumont Hall farmhouse and the tipis in its grounds truly embrace a rustic theme.
-They offer versatile and beautiful spaces that couples can transform with their own décor.
+These rustic wedding venues offer versatile and beautiful options that couples can transform with their own wedding décor.
 The tipis are our favourites, coming with fairy lights strung round the poles and fire pits outside.

-Beaumont Hall is in the heart of Hertfordshire, in St Albans, so it has excellent transport links to London.
-You wouldn’t believe you can find this kind of rustic venue so close to the capital.
+Beaumont Hall is in the heart of Hertfordshire, St Albans, so it has excellent transport links to London.
+You wouldn’t believe you can find this kind of rustic farm wedding venue so close to the hustle and bustle of the capital.

 6. Eden Barn – Cumbria